AI Risks & Safer Containers

 Crisis recognition gaps

 AI tools do not reliably recognize suicidal ideation, psychosis, abuse, or escalating crisis.
-Some have produced documented harm in these moments, including in ongoing litigation.
+Some have produced documented harm in these moments.
+As of early 2026, at least ten known lawsuits are active against OpenAI and Character Technologies, involving six adults and four minors, seven of whom died by suicide.
 A self-reflection tool is not a clinical assessment tool; pretending otherwise is the pretending that hurts people.

 Borrowing the language of traditions